-A fee of \$6.00 per credit hour is charged for registrations in excess of 18 hours in the regular semesters of the day session and the eleven-week summer term.
-In the six-week summer term, this fee is applied to registrations for more than 7 hours.
+A fee of \$6.00 per credit hour is charged for registrations in excess of 18 hours in the regular semester of the day session.
+In the eight-week summer term, this fee is applied to registration for more than 9 hours.
+In the six-week summer term, this fee is applied to registration in excess of 6 hours.
 Exceptions are made in the case of students enrolled for credit hours taken in band, glee club, orchestra, and debate.
 This fee is not subject to refund.